alamgirqazi/blog/listofbooks.md

 Rating 9.5/10

-A really remarkable book.
-I've listened to a few of Mark Manson's podcasts and videos and read some of this articles, he has a way to convey his points.
+A really phenomenal book.
+I've listened to a few of Mark Manson's podcasts and videos and read some of this articles and this guy is good.
+Like really, really good.
 See my reading-notes [The Subtle Art of Not Giving a F*ck - Mark Manson](https://alamgirqazi.github.io/blog/MarkManson)